 In this article, I am going to talk about the best diet for preventing PCOS, and the best diet tips for PCOS.
-Hi I’m Deborah Maragopoulos, intuitive integrative family nurse practitioner.
+Hi, I’m Deborah Maragopoulos, an intuitive integrative family nurse practitioner.
 I’m an expert in hormones, and I’ve helped many PCOS patients actually get their symptoms under control, as well as get pregnant, using dietary methods.
 So the first thing I want you to understand is that PCOS is a metabolic syndrome, causing insulin resistance.
-So the dietary tips are all related to insulin resistant diets.
+So the dietary tips are all related to insulin-resistant diets.

 Hormone Healing Tip 1: Foods to Avoid PCOS

 Number one, foods to avoid.
 Absolutely you must avoid sugar in all forms, sugars, and starches.
 When you decrease those levels of sugars and starches in your diet, and you’re mostly eating proteins and fats and vegetables, you’re going to see a huge difference in your insulin sensitivity, which will start to control your PCOS symptoms.
 Sugars in the form of baked goods, candies, any kind of sweetened drinks, starches in the form of flour, rice, potatoes, breads, pastas.
 Those are the foods you need to avoid.

 Hormone Healing Tip 2: Alternatives to These Foods PCOS

 There are a lot of other alternatives.
 We are basically talking about an insulin resistant diet.
 That is number two.
 What does that look like?
 Well, your breakfast is going to be rich in proteins, let us say eggs, you can even have plain yogurt.
 You can have some fruit, and you want to have some kind of vegetables if you are having eggs, okay.